Ricardo Arroyo (politician): Political career

 In the course of the election campaign, The Boston Globe reported that police had previously investigated Arroyo for sexual assault reports in two separate instances, in 2005 and 2007.
 (Neither investigation resulted in charges.)
 Arroyo lost several key endorsements in the wake of the reports.
 Following the Democratic primary election held on September 6, and with results showing Hayden with a lead of approximately seven points (53.8% to 46.2%), Arroyo conceded the race via Twitter the following morning.

 After the past sexual assault accusations surfaced, City Council President Ed Flynn suspended Arroyo from his City Council Committee Chairmanships.
-In a September 14,2022 Council meeting over half of the Council, not including Arroyo, rose to demand he be reinstated to his Chairmanships.
+In a September 14, 2022 Council meeting over half of the Council, not including Arroyo, rose to demand he be reinstated to his Chairmanships.
 Arroyo was formally reinstated to his Chairmanships soon thereafter.
-In April of 2024 Kevin Hayden paid a $5000 fine to the Massachusetts State Ethics Commission who concluded that Hayden improperly used his office to discredit his political opponent – then-Boston city councilor Ricardo Arroyo – who was challenging him in the Democratic primary.
+In April 2024 Kevin Hayden paid a $5000 fine to the Massachusetts State Ethics Commission who concluded that Hayden improperly used his office to discredit his political opponent – then-Boston city councilor Ricardo Arroyo – who was challenging him in the Democratic primary.

 Arroyo and councilors Julia Mejia and Brian Worrell introduced an ordinance to create an Office of Cultural Affairs in the city.
 While the city council passed the ordinance in October 2023, and was subsequently signed and enacted by Mayor Michelle Wu.
 The office is situated the city's Equity & Inclusion Cabinet.

 In 2023, Arroyo ran for reelection to the Boston City Council and lost in the primary election.